JasperJackalope/techblog/README.md

 ## Contributions

-My cousin and coder Jack Baddle was great help with this project, providing me with starter code to felsh out the handlebars.
+My cousin and coder Jack Battle was great help with this project, providing me with starter code to flesh out the handlebars.
 Cameron Gibson also assisted with walking me through a few concepts.
 OwainIslam on GitHub also provided started code (helpers and smoother JS routes for posting).

+Updated: May 2, 2023.
+Tutoring session with Cameron Gibson helped me refine the routes further.
+Also used example code from my classmate Josh to reformat handlebars.

 ## Links